 Although historians have debated whether or not Till actually whistled, those who witnessed the event have always insisted that he did.
 Critically, Till's cousins Simeon Wright and Wheeler Parker (both eyewittnesses) insist that Till whistled.

-The unwritten laws of the Jim Crow south were enforced through through the lynch mob and vigilante violence.
+The unwritten laws of the Jim Crow South were enforced through lynch mobs and vigilante violence.
 In this case, Carolyn’s husband Roy, his half-brother J. W. Milam, and an array of accomplices kidnapped Till, tortured him, shot him, attached his body to a cotton-gin fan with a length of barbed wire, and dropped his body in a river.